 \subsection{Vector Boson Scattering}

 We additionally investigate the case of vector boson scattering, $e^+\mu^- \rightarrow W^+ W^- + X$.
-The invariant mass distribution $m_{WW}$ without any cuts\footnote{A 20\,GeV generator-level cut on $p_\perp$ is applied to the final-state $W$ bosons for better convergence.} is shown in \cref{fig:WWa}, where the EVA deviates significantly from the full matrix evaluation, especially at the high $m_{WW}$ region.
+The invariant mass distribution $m_{WW}$ without any cuts\footnote{The physical masses of the vector bosons are kept throughout our calculation, but at these high energies they barely suffice to render the cross-section infrared safe (it would diverge for massless vector bosons).
+Therefore, a 20\,GeV generator-level cut on $p_\perp$ is applied to the final-state $W$ bosons for better convergence.} is shown in \cref{fig:WWa}, where the EVA deviates significantly from the full matrix evaluation, especially at the high $m_{WW}$ region.
 The situation resembles the channel $ZH+X$, where large contributions in the EVA case arise when $\lvert \cos(\theta_{W^+,W^-}) \rvert$ approaches one (with $\theta_{W^+, W^-}$ being the angle of the $W$ with respect to the beam axis in the rest frame of $W^+ W^-$).
-Therefore, a cut on $\lvert \cos(\theta_{W^+,W^-}) \rvert$ significantly improves the agreement between the EWA and the full matrix evaluation, as shown in \cref{fig:WWb}.
-Note that the value for the cut was chosen such that the agreement between EVA and the full results works best overall and the agreement does not improve significantly for lower choices.
+Therefore, a cut on $\lvert \cos(\theta_{W^+,W^-}) \rvert$ equal to 0.97 significantly improves the agreement between the EWA and the full matrix evaluation, as shown in \cref{fig:WWb}.
+Note that the value for the cut was chosen such that the agreement between EVA and the full results works best overall.
+For lower choices of the cut, the agreement starts decreasing.
 In any case, we see a slight flattening of the ratio in \cref{fig:WWb} above $\sim 1.5\,\text{TeV}$ which we interpret as a meaningful improvement of the EVA results via the cut.
 We do not show explicitly the $e^+\mu^- \rightarrow Z Z + X$ channel, but we checked that the behavior is very similar in that case.